-Crisis stabilization targets populations of all ages who are experiencing an acute crisis of a psychiatric nature that may jeopardize the current living situation.
+Crisis stabilization is focused on individuals ages 5 or older who are experiencing an acute crisis of a psychiatric nature that may jeopardize the current living situation.
 The goals of this service are to prevent hospitalization and establish community stabilization, safety plans, etc.

 Services are authorized for up to a 15-day period per crisis episode following a face-to-face intake and may be provided up to 15 consecutive days in each episode, or up to 60 days annually.